convox/docs/docs/reference/app-parameters.md

 Set to `No` to disable the internal domain names at `convox.site` and `.convox` to from routing to this application.
 You can use this parameter if you are running out of available rules on your load balancer.

+### LogRetention

+Set to the number of days you wish to retain logs for.
+The default for new applications is `7`.
+Setting the retention window to a high/unlimited value will affect the performance/reliability of `convox logs` over the long term.
+It is recommended to keep it at a smaller value and use [Syslogs](/deployment/syslogs) to export your logs for long-term archival and analysis.

 ### RedirectHttps

 Set to `No` to allow the app to listen on HTTP rather than the default behavior of having all HTTP requests automatically redirected to HTTPS.